JosephusPaye/blackboard-downloader/README.md

 ## Run the ish

 - In the repo directory, run `node archive.js` to create a list of content in the course
-- After the archive data is successfully created, run `node download.js` to download all content - you will be asked for your Blackboard username and password to continue.
+- After the archive data is successfully created, run `node download.js` to download all content.
+Files downloaded from a previous run will be skipped.
+Delete them to force a re-download.
 - Enjoy your [new-found efficiency](http://giphygifs.s3.amazonaws.com/media/DK3nPt4gDanRK/giphy.gif)!